Multiscatter: A fast, approximate multiple scattering algorithm

 If you use the code and have any comments, queries, requests or

-bug-fixes then please contact Robin Hogan.
-I'm also
+contact Robin Hogan.
+I'm

-updated on changes, bug-fixes etc.
+you updated on changes, bug-fixes etc..

 Matlab interface